UEFA Women's Euro 2017 final

-The UEFA Women's Euro 2017 final was a football match to determine the winner of UEFA Women's Euro 2017.
-The match took place on 6 August 2017 at De Grolsch Veste in Enschede, Netherlands, and was contested by the winners of the semi-finals, the Netherlands and Denmark.
+The final of UEFA Women's Euro 2017 took place on 6 August 2017 at De Grolsch Veste in Enschede, Netherlands, and was contested by the winners of the semi-finals, the Netherlands and Denmark.

 The Netherlands won the final 4–2 for their first UEFA Women's Championship title.

 Background

 Both the Netherlands and Denmark reached the UEFA Women's Championship final for the first time in their histories.
 For the first time since 1993, a country other than Germany won the competition.
-Apart from Germany, only two other countries have won the championship: Norway and Sweden.
+Apart from Germany, only two other countries had won the championship up to this point: Norway and Sweden.
 Norway was defeated by both the Netherlands and Denmark in the preliminary round whereas Sweden was defeated by the Netherlands in the quarter-finals.

 The finalists met each other in the group stage of the tournament, with the Netherlands winning 1–0 via a penalty from Sherida Spitse.